pinio/tiads/README.md

 **DEPRECATED!!!**

-For iOS, the current Titanium SDK GA (8.1.1.GA) already provides access to the Ads Identifiers therefore this module is not required anymore in order to access those parameters.
+For iOS, the Titanium SDK GA (8.1.1.GA and up) already provides access to the Ads Identifiers therefore this module is not required anymore in order to access those parameters.

 You can use the following accessors on the latest versions of Titanium:

 -   Ti.Platform.identifierForVendor
 -   Ti.Platform.identifierForAdvertising
--Ti.Platform.isAdvertisingTrackingEnabled
+-   Ti.Platform.isAdvertisingTrackingEnabled

 Please refer to official Ti Documentation for more info.